 Following track successes in Britain and increased media coverage, interest in track cycling has grown.
-Racing has returned to Orangefield with the traditional Tuesday evening Track League running throughout the summer months.
+Racing has returned to Orangefield on a Thursday evening with a Track League running throughout the summer months.
 There are also regular training days throughout the year both for newcomers and experienced track riders.

 Cycling Ulster has a number of purpose-built track bikes (with one gear and no brakes), which are available for hire if you do not have your own track bike.
 Track tandems are also available for disabled riders.